C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/catalyst-native-coti/campaign-brief.md

 hide_feedback: true
 description: "What will drive mass-scale adoption of decentralized IDs on Cardano?"
 ---

-What will drive mass-scale adoption of decentralized IDs on Cardano?

 Fund Size: **$100,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26256) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26256/stage/unspecified).